Miriam Pratt: Suffragette activity

-She joined the suffragettes, other leading suffragettes in Norfolk included Caprina Fahey, Princess Sophia Alexandra Duleep Singh, and Grace Marcon.

 In 1913 she was working at St Paul's National School in Norwich.
+She had joined the suffragettes; other leading suffragettes in Norfolk included Caprina Fahey, Princess Sophia Duleep Singh, and Grace Marcon.

-On 17 May 1913 Pratt and another unnamed person used paraffin soaked cloths to set alight to two buildings that were unoccupied.
-For some reason she left her gold watch at the scene of the crime and this watch was later identified by her uncle William Ward as a watch he had given her.
-There was also blood where a window had been interfered with and Pratt had a wound.
-The two buildings burnt were a new house and a laboratory intended for the use of University of Cambridge women students.
-Pratt made the point that although women were getting a university education, they were not being allowed to be given university degrees because of their gender.
+On 17 May 1913 Pratt and an unnamed person used paraffin to set alight two houses under construction on Storey's Way in Cambridge.
+A house which was being built for a widow was burnt out; at a building which was being erected for Reginald Punnett, the new Arthur Balfour Professor of Genetics, (Note: Punnett's building, No. 44, later called Whittingehame Lodge, comprised a house, laboratory, and caretaker’s cottage; it was associated with the Balfour Biological Laboratory for Women, Whittingehame Lodge is now part of Churchill College) the damage was confined to a staircase and some woodwork.
+Pratt made the point that although women were getting a university education, they were not being given Cambridge degrees because of their gender.

-She was arrested on 22 May 1913, and she was suspended from her job.
+Along with suffragette literature, Pratt, for some reason, left her gold watch at the scene and this was later identified by her uncle William Ward as a watch he had given her.
+There was also blood where a window had been interfered with and Pratt had a small wound on her hand.
+She was arrested on 22 May 1913, and was suspended from her job.
 She was remanded for a few days before a friend (and later Member of Parliament), Dorothy Jewson, paid the £200 bail.
-She was at a protest at her local market against the Cat and Mouse Act in Norwich while awaiting trial.
+While awaiting trial she was at a protest at her local market in Norwich against the Cat and Mouse Act.

 When the case went to court in October, she decided to be her own defence counsel.
 She interrogated her uncle, a police officer, as his evidence to the court had been based on conversations with her that he had made without giving her a police caution.
 However, she was convicted based on her own confession given in her summing up of the case.
-She was sentenced by Mr. Justice Bray to eighteen months in jail, was sacked from her job and was taken to Holloway Prison.
+She was sentenced by Mr Justice Bray to eighteen months in jail, was sacked from her job and was taken to Holloway Prison.
 Pratt went on hunger strike for five days and was force fed.
 She was released under the terms of the Cat and Mouse Act as the doctor was concerned about her heart from the force feeding, with the medical recommendation of three months' rest.

-After her arrest, Pratt had her photo taken while she was in prison.
+She did not return to prison.

+While she was in prison Pratt's photograph was taken.
 This photo was combined with others to create a page that could be shown to policemen so that they could identify suspicious characters.
-She was labelled number 18 on a sheet that also included Jennie Baines, Lillian Forrester, Clara Elizabeth Giveen, Miss Johansen, Lilian Lenton, Kitty Marion (Katherina Maria Schafer) and Mary Raleigh Richardson.
+She was labelled number 18 on an identification sheet that also included Sarah Jane Baines, Lillian Forrester, Clara Elizabeth Giveen, Miss Johansen, Lilian Lenton, Kitty Marion (Katherina Maria Schafer) and Mary Richardson.
 These sheets were circulated in 1914.